snotskie/ttrpg/md/index.md

 To perform an automatic History Check success:

 1. **History Stat Die Size:** To succeed a Check automatically with your History Stat Die, first the die needs to be large enough for the Check, according to the Max Automatic Checks table below.
-2. **Relatedness:** Next, with with your GM to determine if your Focus is related enough to the Check.
+2. **Relatedness:** Next, work with your GM to determine if your Focus is related enough to the Check.
 3. **Automatic Roll:** Finally, if you are able to automatically succeed this way, you may succeed as though you had rolled exactly the Check's target.
 This roll cannot be modified by other effects.

 Also note: